State Law Guide · Updated January 2026

 Your Cancellation Rights

-Under California Civil Code 1794.41, California consumers have the right to cancel F&I products purchased from dealers.
+Under California Civil Code 1794.41, some F&I products sold in California may be cancellable or refundable, subject to their contract terms.
 During the free look period (30 days), you receive a full refund with no cancellation fee.
 After this period, you're still entitled to a pro-rata refund based on unused time or mileage.

 Timeline